guynich/deepseek_opi5plus/README.md

 # References

+* Ollama: [website](http://www.ollama.com).
+A platform and framework for running and managing LLMs.
+Useful for running models without internet connectivity.
-* Training the R1 1.5B model: [DeepSeek R1 Coldstart](https://youtu.be/Pabqg33sUrg?si=EYr9Nqs1zdFuEpul)
+* Training the R1 1.5B model: [DeepSeek R1 Coldstart](https://youtu.be/Pabqg33sUrg?si=EYr9Nqs1zdFuEpul).
+Running a DeepSeek R1 distilled model on Ollama is demonstrated in this video.
+* Ubuntu OS for RockChip single board computers: [Joshua Riek's repository](https://github.com/Joshua-Riek/ubuntu-rockchip/releases).
+I use Ubuntu Desktop OS from this repo.

 # Next steps